zhaosheng-thu/zhaosheng-thu.github.io/_pages/cv.md

   - Project leader, proposing the current authentication framework based on drawing a 3x3 unlock pattern by eye gaze, then using the entered password pattern and behavioral biometrics for authentication.
   - Using Unity to build the authentication 3*3 unlock UI.
   - A two-factor framework of authentication by machine learning, using SVM, KNN, RF, MLP and ResNet, to implement the classification of behavior biometrics during saccades and fixations of eye movements.
-- We achieved a more than 95% accuray and the both the frr & far are lower than 0.05.
+- We achieved a more than 95% accuray and the both the FRR & FAR are lower than 0.05.
 Code [here](https://github.com/ZhuJunray/srt_vr_auth).
 We are conducting long-term experiments and the paper work, preparing to submit it to [Ubicomp'24](https://dl.acm.org/conference/ubicomp).

 ### *[C3ILab](http://c3i.ee.tsinghua.edu.cn/), Tsinghua University, China*
 - *October 2023 -- Present*
 - *Visiting Student, Advisor: [Bowen Zhou](https://scholar.google.com/citations?user=h3Nsz6YAAAAJ&hl=en&oi=ao)*
 - **Research about 3D generation by diffusion model**
-- keyWords: Vision, diffusion model, 3D generation
+- KeyWords: Vision, diffusion model, 3D generation
 - My works include:
   - Researching the use of a pre-trained diffusion model on 2D to generate high-fidelity 3D reconstruction masks.
 This is particularly helpful for applications in VR and AR.
-  - Finding that existing models do not perform well in generating objects worn by people with complex 3D structures ,like glasses or jewelry.
+  - Finding that existing models do not perform well in generating objects worn by people with complex 3D structures, like glasses or jewelry.
 I would like to propose an improvement solution.
   - Conducting basic experiments to validate some basic ideas.
 The project is currently in progress.

 ---